robbyice/HIRING-city-lookup-api/README.md

 longitude are not specified.
 I omitted score for non-location-based queries.
 For calculating the score I just came up with some random algorithm.
 - In the source data, cities can have a large number of "alternateNames".
-The specification only mentions that match results have a name to help disambiguate - it does not make clear whether this is a list of alternate names, or a single of many alternate names, or the regular city name, etc. I ended up just leaving the field as a comma-delimited list of all alternateNames provided for the city.
+The specification only mentions that match results have a name to help disambiguate similarly named cities - it does not make clear whether this is a list of these alternate names, or a just one of those alternate names, or a different data field, etc. I ended up just leaving the field as a comma-delimited list of all alternateNames provided for the city.

 ### References
 - Geonames provides city lists Canada and the USA.
 See http://download.geonames.org/export/dump/readme.txt